ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 `PrefixProof` structures corresponding to the same log entry compute the same prefix tree root hash.

-Users processing a `CombinedTreeProof` MUST verify that each field contains exactly the expected number of entries -- no more and no less.
+Users processing a `CombinedTreeProof` MUST verify that the `timestamps`, `prefix_proofs`, and `prefix_roots` fields contain exactly the expected number of entries -- no more and no less.

+Finally, the `inclusion` field contains an inclusion proof for all of the log tree leaves where either a search proof was provided in `prefix_proofs` or the prefix tree root hash was provided directly in `prefix_roots`.
+If the user advertised a previously observed tree size in their request, the proof in `inclusion` also functions as a consistency proof.

 ### Updating View